 There are several ways that allergies and asthma could contribute to an increase in migraine frequency, including:

-- Increased inflammation: Allergic rhinitis happens when exposure to allergens (substances that trigger allergies) cause runny nose, congestion and post-nasal drip.
+- Increased inflammation: Allergic rhinitis happens when exposure to allergens (substances that trigger allergies) causes runny nose, congestion and post-nasal drip.
 Common allergens are cat and dog hair, dust, grass and pollen, among others.
 Allergies and asthma cause inflammation that could increase migraine frequency.
-This occurs by the activation of cells close to the outer layer of the brain and trigeminal nerve, which is the main “pain generator” for migraine headache.
+This occurs by the activation of cells close to the outer layer of the brain and trigeminal nerve, which is the main “pain generator” for migraine headaches.

 - Increased nasal congestion: Nasal congestion caused by seasonal allergies can irritate the trigeminal nerve in the nose, which could trigger migraine headaches and associated symptoms.

 - Parasympathetic nerve involvement: Allergy and asthma flare-ups activate nerves in the body’s parasympathetic nervous system, which regulates the body’s digestion and rest response when the body is eating or drinking, relaxing or resting.
 Dehydration, hunger, fatigue and stress are migraine triggers for some people.

 Early research shows that allergy shots, also called allergy immunotherapy, were associated with a 52% reduction in the frequency of migraines in younger people.
 However, this study had some limitations and we need additional research to determine the effect of allergy shots on migraine.